ThomasHelfer/TorchGRTL/README.md

 # TorchGRTL

 ## Overview
-TorchGRTL (Torch General Relativity Toolkit) is a Python library that provides a PyTorch-based implementation of key components of [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) .
+TorchGRTL is a Python library that provides a PyTorch-based implementation of key components of [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) .
 It leverages the power of PyTorch to accelerate computations, making it suitable for machine learning applications in physics and simulation.

 ## Features
 - Efficient PyTorch-based computations for general relativity simulations.